MustafaCihan1996/Portfolio-Management-System/README.md

 # Portfolio-Management-System
-Portfolio-Management-System that allow users to buy, sell, update and search their investment and make profit from their investment.
-Various object oriented concepts including polymorphism, overriding, overloading has been used in this project.
+Portfolio-Management-System that allows users to buy, sell, update, and search for their investment and make a profit from their investment.
+Various object-oriented concepts, including polymorphism, overriding, and overloading, have been used in this project.